 No

-The Mount Morris Dam trail takes 3 to 4 hours to complete.
-The actual time may vary depending on your pace and how much time you spend exploring the area.
+The Mount Morris Dam trail is a 3.3-mile out-and-back hike that typically takes 3 to 4 hours to complete.
+The actual time may vary depending on your pace and how much time you spend exploring the viewpoints and wildlife viewing.

-Mount Morris Dam is open from sunrise to sunset.
-Plan your visit accordingly to ensure you complete your hike before closing time.
+Mount Morris Dam is open year-round.
+Plan your visit to complete your hike during daylight hours.
+Contact the visitor center for specific seasonal hours.

 Didn't find your answer?